benborgers/www/posts/laravel-mix-notifications.md

 ---
 title: How to disable Laravel Mix notifications
 date: 2020-12-13
+tags:
-tags: programming
+    - programming
+    - laravel
 ---
 Laravel Mix sends a desktop notification every time it re-compiles your assets, which can be pretty annoying.

 To turn that off, add this line to your `webpack.mix.js` file:

 ```javascript
 mix.disableNotifications()
 ```

 Done!
 No more notifications from Laravel Mix.